astrellon/lysithea-vm/README.md

 - **Function**: A collection of code put into a value, it also contains the labels for jumps and input parameters.
 - **BuiltinFunction**: A reference to a builtin function that can be passed around like a value.

 All values should be considered *immutable*!
-This means that values can be shared between Virtual Machine instances without any issue.
+This means that values can be shared between Virtual Machine instances without issue.

 All of these are built on top of several base interfaces: